aliyun/terraform-provider-alicloud/website/docs/r/polardb_cluster.html.markdown

   - `LATEST`: The data of the latest point in time is cloned.
   - `BackupID`: Specify the ID of a backup set.
   - `Timestamp`: Specify a point in time in the past.
 Specify the time in the ISO 8601 standard in the yyyy-MM-ddTHH:mm:ssZ format.
 The time must be in UTC.
--> **NOTE:** default value is LATEST.
-If CreationOption is set to CloneFromRDS, the value of this parameter must be LATEST.
+-> **NOTE:** If CreationOption is set to CloneFromRDS, the value of this parameter must be LATEST.
 ### Block db_cluster_ip_array

 The db_cluster_ip_array mapping supports the following: